sebousan/sebastienmoulene/content/_index.md

 title: Home
 hero:
   title: Freelance front-end developer
+  text: >-
-  text: I’m a French developer from Bordeaux.
+    Hi!
+I’m a French senior developer from Bordeaux. \

     I have been doing this job for over fifteen years and now I specialize in low carbon and accessible websites.

+    I am certified Opquast and “Developing accessible websites“ from Access42.
 blocks:
   - type: informations
     title: I’m working on an open-source project
-    column: 2
+    column: 1
     items:
       - title: Hugolify (Hugo + Bootstrap + Netlify CMS)
         text: Jamstack solution for building easily a fast, as accessible as possible and low carbon website!
         icon: git
         cta:
           blank: true